 By realizing what has molded these generations (why the gap exists), companies and their managers can then try to understand what these employees are looking for.

-Barry Salzberg, CEO of Deloitte Global, said in a statement that Millennials are very interested in how companies take a big picture approach when developing their workforce.
+Barry Salzberg, CEO of Deloitte Global, said in a statement that millennials are very interested in how companies take a big picture approach when developing their workforce.
 It’s not just about the products and profits.
 It’s about the people too.
 They work for a higher purpose.

 “The message is clear.
-When looking at their career goals, today’s Millennials are just as interested in how a business develops its people and how it contributes to society as they are in its products and profits,” said Salzberg.
+When looking at their career goals, today’s millennials are just as interested in how a business develops its people and how it contributes to society as they are in its products and profits,” said Salzberg.
 “These findings should be viewed as a wake-up call to the business community, particularly in developed markets, that they need to change the way they engage millennial talent or risk being left behind.”

 “Companies need to address millennials with innovative perks and benefits.”

 Along with career development, companies need to address millennials with innovative perks and benefits.
-Some companies, such as Fidelity, are now offering employees perks to help repay student loans.
+Some companies, such as Fidelity, are now offering employees perks to help repay student and personal loans.
 This is up to $2,000/yr for all full-time employees at the manager level or below.

 Other generations, such as baby boomers and Generation X, may be less enticed by these perks, especially if they’re not swamped with student debt.
 Instead, it may be best to approach these older generations with perks and benefits that address their workplace values such as hard work (for both) and independence (Generation X).